 • Consider too that God isn’t a ‘composite’ being, i.e., he isn’t composed or assembled from parts more fundamental to him than his actual triune life.
 He isn’t the achievement or product of a series of divine events which combine over time to produce God’s triune fullness as its effect.
 “All that God is” is “everywhere God is,” and that’s everywhere without conceivable exception.
 God is fully all he is everywhere he is, and that means immeasurable and inseparable intimacy with and love for created things.
 Any notion of divine withdrawal has to be understood as a kind of presence to things as the most intimate act of their being, even when we suffer, even as we do the evil we do.
 Divine withdrawal, properly understood, is a ‘mode of presence’ not of ‘absence’, a way of being with and sustaining us, not a way of being without us or moving away from us.

 • The Cross cannot, then, be understood as contradicting this fundamental sense in which God is fully present, always and everywhere, creatively at work in sustaining and loving the world.
 Everything God does, including dying, reveals this much to faith.
 The Cross manifests God’s triune fullness within every narrative of divine withdrawal (even biblical ones).
 However, the Cross itself is not a narrative of withdrawal.
 It is a narrative of approach, of nearness, of presence.
-It is where God, in the full simplicity of triune love, insists upon being with us, thus judging (viz., rendering) all narratives of divine withdrawal, from within the circumstances that create those narratives, to be myths and fabrications of despair and dereliction.
-The real cry of dereliction (as theologians have named it) is not that cry Jesus utters on the Cross (“My God, My God!
-Why?”); the real cry of dereliction is ours: “Crucify him!”
-There is the only despair and dereliction connected to the Cross, the dereliction that put Jesus on the Cross.
-But the sanest confidence in the Father’s love kept him there.
+It is where God, in the full simplicity of triune love, insists upon being with us, thus judging (viz., rendering) all narratives of divine withdrawal, from within the circumstances that created those narratives, to be myths and fabrications of despair and dereliction.
+The real ‘cry of dereliction’ (as theologians have named it) is not that cry Jesus utters on the Cross (“My God, My God!
+Why?”).
+On the contrary, the real cry of dereliction is ours: “Crucify him!”
+There is the only despair and dereliction connected to the Cross, the dereliction that hangs Jesus on it, while the only real sanity in view is Jesus’ confidence in the Father’s love.
 The dereliction is heard in a thousand other cries – cries that give up altogether, but also cries that scream their despair all the louder.
 Much of our despairing dereliction gets published as Christian theology.

 • To speak of God ‘witdrawing, then, is to describe the suffering and despair of a life that refuses to embrace the truth of God’s presence.
 But that refusal does not thereby affirm some other truth – namely, a truth of divine absence.
 It is rather the pain of our taking the myth of divine absence to be true.
 But happily God needn’t suffer the pain of falsely believing such a myth in order to free us from it.